AlizadeAlireza/Flash_loan_aave_HardHat/README.md

 2. aave send us the money.
 3. we're going receive the funds , approve the payback and then pay them back right away.
 4. we shouldn't forget the fee. so we need send some USDC to the contract before we run this test.

+## on the etherscan

+1. first transaction is 1000 USDC into our smart contract.
+2. second one is transfer of 1000 USDC from Smart contract to the Dex contract.
+3. we have some amount of DAI.
+4. deposite that amount of DAI.
+5. we have purchase of USDC with that amount of DAI.
+6. the payback of the loan + the amount of Fee.

+last thing is check our flashLoan smartContract.